a

 A useful review of risk assessment tools and methods was included in OHSAS 18001.
 We've updated it.

-Assessment Tools Comparison: Strength and Weaknesses
+Assessment Tools Comparison: Strengths and Weaknesses

 Assessment Tool